nmenant/ictrl-lx-workers/README.md

   * an ipam worker (ipam-infoblox).
 This worker will let you communicate with an infoblox platform to retrieve the virtual server IP automatically.

+You can setup your app interface worker to leverage the ipam worker or not.

 #Requirements

 iControl LX extension is available on: